hubert-sikorski/git-and-github-guide/README.md

 > Blockquotes are very handy to cite sources or some person's words.
 > This line is part of the same quote.

+Another break

+> Blockquotes are very handy to cite sources or some person's words.
+>
+> This line is part of the same quote, but it's in the same line as the previous sentence.

 ## Horizontal Rule